Orok Akarandut

-Orok Akarandut (born March 18, 1987, in Uyo, Akwa Ibom State) is a Nigerian football player currently playing for Akwa United.
+Orok Akarandut (born March 18, 1987, in Uyo, Akwa Ibom State) is a Nigerian football player.

 Career

 Akarandut began his career with Akwa United F.C. who in January 2007 was promoted to the Nigerian Premier League.
 In the 2008–09 season, he was the league's top goalscorer with 17 goals, which tied the scoring record.

 After this big performance, Orok left Akwa United to sign with Tunisian Ligue Professionnelle 1 club CS Sfax on 13 July 2009.